JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Experimental Evaluation

-The comparison between {\RB} (implemented in Python) and {\RN} (implemented in Scala) must be interpreted with caution, since the tools rely on different runtime infrastructures.
-These factors may significantly influence absolute runtime measurements. \hide{Therefore, the observed differences,in some cases up to three orders of magnitude, cannot be interpreted as a strict measurement of language-level or implementation-level efficiency alone, but rather as an indication of the overall performance of the complete systems.} However, we believe that the size and consistency of the distance between the two tools is essentially coherent with hypothesis H2, namely: Our approach is at least as efficient as the rule-based approach.
+The comparison between {\RB} (implemented in Python) and {\RN} (implemented in Scala) must be interpreted with caution.
+The tools rely on different runtime infrastructures, which may significantly influence absolute run time measurements. \hide{Therefore, the observed differences,in some cases up to three orders of magnitude, cannot be interpreted as a strict measurement of language-level or implementation-level efficiency alone, but rather as an indication of the overall performance of the complete systems.} However, we believe that the size and consistency of the distance between the two tools aligns with hypothesis H2, namely: Our approach is at least as efficient as the rule-based approach.

 \iflong{

 }